First presidency of Rafael Caldera: Defense

+Security

 Pacification of Venezuela

 In 1969, the new government inherited a country with active urban and rural guerrilla movements, bans on two important political parties, and many political leaders imprisoned.
 From the beginning of Caldera's presidency, this practice was suspended and constitutional guarantees thereafter were maintained.

 The government arrived with an attitude of ideological pluralism and dialogue across the political spectrum, entered into talks with the armed groups, legalized leftist parties, and released jailed politicians, demanding only that they stay within Venezuelan law.

 As a result of this effort, by the end of Caldera's presidency, for the first time in many years, no significant political organization in Venezuela planned to take control of the government by violent means.
-At the 1973 elections, leaders of the old guerrilla movements were elected as senators and deputies.
+At the 1973 elections, leaders of the former guerrilla movements were elected as senators and deputies.